almcc/almcc.github.io/_posts/2018-11-13-parsing-json-with-python.md

 > A python library for accessing and searching dictionaries via /slashed/paths ala xpath

-There is a few minor differences to my desired example but nothing that I can overcome.
+There is a few minor differences to my desired example but nothing that I can't overcome.
 Dpath works like so:

 ```python